-Margaret McKinnon, PhD, C Psych.
+Margaret McKinnon, PhD, C Psych

-Homewood Research Chair in Mental Health and Trauma
+Homewood Chair in Mental Health and Trauma

-Associate Professor and Associate Chair, Research, Department of Psychiatry and Behavioural Neurosciences, McMaster University
+Professor and Associate Chair, Research, Department of Psychiatry and Behavioural Neurosciences, McMaster University

 Research Lead, Mental Health and Addictions, St Joseph’s Healthcare Hamilton

-Dr. McKinnon serves as the Homewood Research Chair in Mental Health and Trauma and as Associate Professor and Associate Chair, Research in the Department of Psychiatry and Behavioural Neurosciences at McMaster University.
+Dr. Margaret McKinnon serves as the Homewood Research Chair in Mental Health and Trauma and as Professor and Associate Chair, Research in the Department of Psychiatry and Behavioural Neurosciences at McMaster University.
 She is also the Research Lead in Mental Health and Addictions at St. Joseph’s Healthcare Hamilton and a Senior Scientist at Homewood Research Institute.

 Dr. McKinnon completed her PhD in Psychology at the University of Toronto, followed by a post-doctoral fellowship at the internationally renowned Rotman Research Institute at Baycrest Centre.
 She is an elected Fellow of the Canadian Psychological Association and is dually licensed as a clinical psychologist and neuropsychologist.